IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/offline.md

 Note: this list is identical to the one available in the subtitle task.
 Some training data are specific for the subtitling task inclusing subtitle boundaries (<eob> and <eol>).

+* **Unconstrained** training: any resource, pre-trained language models included, can be used with the exception of evaluation sets

 ## Submission Guidelines

   * Multiple run submissions are allowed, but participants must explicitly indicate one PRIMARY run for each track.
 All other run submissions are treated as CONTRASTIVE runs.
 In the case that none of the runs is marked as PRIMARY, the latest submission (according to the file time-stamp) for the respective track will be used as the PRIMARY run.